JimSchofield/stone-jump/README.md

 ```

 ## TODO:
-- [ ] Pass a metric to a `findMoves` function that would allow for possible legal moves
+- [x] Pass a metric to a `findMoves` function that would allow for possible legal moves
-- [ ] Create `findMoves` function that takes board and metric and gives possible moves
+- [x] Create `findMoves` function that takes board and metric and gives possible moves
+- [ ] Provide a function for making legal moves
 - [ ] Create `moveHistory` which will allow tracking of moves and rewinding
 - [ ] Create recursive `findASolution` which finds first possible solution recursively
 - [ ] Create recursive `countAllSolutions`